-Included in third party sharing arrangements expense are payments/(reimbursements) from/(to) the Company with respect to (i) a collaborative arrangement and (ii) marketing agreements with third parties:
+Included in third party sharing arrangements expense are payments (reimbursements) from/(to) the Company with respect to (i) a collaborative arrangement and (ii) marketing agreements with third parties:

-Collaborative Arrangement-In 2008, the Company entered into a mutual participation agreement with Mellon Capital Management Corporation and Dreyfus Corporation in which the parties agreed to collaborate in developing currency and fixed income ETFs under the WisdomTree Trust.
+Collaborative Arrangement-In 2008, the Company entered into a mutual participation agreement with Mellon Capital Management Corporation ("Mellon Capital") and The Dreyfus Corporation ("Dreyfus") in which the parties agreed to collaborate in developing currency and fixed income ETFs under WTT.
 Under the agreement, the Company is responsible for operating the ETFs and providing sales, marketing and research support at its own cost.
-Mellon Capital and Dreyfus are responsible for providing sub-advisory, fund administration and accounting services for these collaborated ETFs at its own cost.
-Any revenues less third party costs, such as marketing, legal, accounting or fund management, related to these collaborative products are shared equally, including any losses ("net profit/loss").
+Mellon Capital and Dreyfus are responsible for providing sub-advisory, fund administration and accounting services for these collaborative ETFs at its own cost.
+Any revenues less third party costs, such as marketing, legal, accounting or fund management, related to these collaborative products are shared equally, including any losses ("net profit/(loss)").
 The Company is responsible for arranging any third party costs related to this collaborative arrangement.
 This agreement expires in March 2013.
-The Company has determined it is the principal participant for transactions under this collaborative arrangement and as such, records these transactions on a gross basis reflecting all of the revenues and third party expenses on its financial statements in accordance with the nature of the revenue or expense.
-Any net profit/loss payments are reflected in the Third Party Sharing Arrangement expense line.
+The Company has determined it is the principal participant for transactions under this collaborative arrangement and as such, records these transactions on a gross basis reflecting all of the revenues and third party expenses on its consolidated financial statements in accordance with the nature of the revenue or expense.
+Any net profit/(loss) payments are reflected in Third Party Sharing Arrangements expense on the consolidated financial statements.

-Revenues and expenses under this collaborative arrangement included in the Company's financial statement are as follows:
+Revenues and expenses under this collaborative arrangement included in the Company's consolidated financial statements are as follows:

-Year Ended December 31,
+Yea Year Ended December 31,

-2010 2009 2008
+2011 2010 2009

-ETF advisory fee revenue \$6,578 \$1,623 \$ 973
+ETF advisory fee revenue \$12,596 \$6,578 \$1,623

 Expenses:

-Fund management and administration 1,057 660 789
+Fund management and administration 1,712 1,057 660

-Marketing and advertising 809 674 581
+Marketing and advertising 406 809 674

-Sales and business development 196 107 243
+Sales and business development 159 196 107

-Other 4 4
+Other 1 4 4

-Total third party expenses 2,066 1,445 1,613
+Third party expenses 2,278 2,066 1,445

-Net profit/(loss) 4,512 178 (640)
+Net profit 10,318 4,512 178

-50% sharing \$2,256 \$ 89 (\$ 320)
+Sharing \$ 5,114 \$2,256 \$ 89

 Marketing agreements-In 2010, the Company entered into agreements with two external distribution firms to serve as the external marketing agents for the WisdomTree ETFs in the U.S. independent broker-dealer channel and in Latin America.
 Under these agreements, the Company will pay a percentage of their advisory fee revenue, subject to caps, to the marketing agents based on incremental growth in assets under management in the respective sales channel.
-The Company incurred marketing fees of \$40 for the year ended December 31, 2010.
+The Company incurred marketing fees of \$537 and \$40 for the year ended December 31, 2011 and 2010 respectively.